top of page

 How to Travel from London to the Cotswolds by Train

-Fastest routes, journey times, and local advice from a Cotswolds tour guide
+Fastest London to Cotswolds train routes, journey times, and local advice from a Cotswolds tour guide

 Many visitors I guide around the Cotswolds travel from London to the Cotswolds by train.
 It’s one of the easiest and quickest ways to reach the region, with direct services running from London Paddington to several market towns in the north and south Cotswolds.
 With journey times from around 1 hour 10 minutes, it’s ideal for both day trips and long weekends.

-This guide gives you everything you need to know — the fastest routes, best stations, typical journey times, a simple route finder, and practical tips from a local.
+This guide gives you everything you need to know — the fastest routes, best stations, typical journey times, a simple route finder, how to get around, where you can stay, and practical tips from a local.
+If you’re still deciding whether train is the right option, see our full comparison of the best way to get to the Cotswolds from London, including car and tour alternatives.

 Quick Route Finder: Best Station for Each Area